rowanblaik/Regex-for-plant-names/README.md

 ### Regex for plant lists

-The following regular expressions may be used to find errors, or words prone to errors, in plant names:
+The following regular expressions may be used to find errors, or words prone to error, in plant names:

 Pattern | Description | Regex
 --------|-------------|------